qmk/qmk_firmware/keyboards/kyria/keymaps/gotham/README.md

 - __THUMBSTICK_PIN_X/Y (mandatory):__ The QMK pins to use for the respective axis.
 The values are from the [QMK's ADC driver](https://docs.qmk.fm/#/adc_driver).
 I used F0 and F1, for example.
 - __THUMBSTICK_FLIP_X/Y:__ Mirror the direction of the respective axis.
 Use to compensate for actual orientation of thumbstick.
 - __THUMBSTICK_DEBUG:__ Print raw and calculated values from analogReadPin to console.
 Will only work with CONSOLE_ENABLE turned on.
-- __THUMBSTICK_ANGLE_CORRECT <angle>:__ Angle in degrees to correct for physical orientation of thumbstick.
-Can be positive or negative.

 #### Thumbstick Fine-tuning